4 Tipps: So gelingt Ihr Shop-Design mit Mobile First

 Tip 3: Make interaction simple

 Hover and scroll effects can lead to functional errors on smartphones.
-Therefore, make sure that navigation elements, menus and links can be operated with a single click.
-Also make sure that elements of this kind are large enough and placed at an appropriate distance from the next link so that they can be operated specifically with one finger and frustration among visitors can be avoided.
+Therefore, in your web design, make sure that navigation elements, menus and links can be operated with a single click.
+Also make sure that elements of this kind are large enough and placed at an appropriate distance from the next link so that they can be operated specifically with one finger and avoid frustration among visitors.

 Discreetly placed instructions, such as "Swipe to go to..." or "Click to go to..." can assist in handling functions.